Our Commitment to Truth & Reconciliation

 - Building closer partnerships with the Federation of Sovereign Indigenous Nations, Métis Nation–Saskatchewan, and other First Nations and Métis organizations.

-“The SHA is committed to providing quality care and striving to achieve health equity for First Nations and Métis people by addressing barriers that exist in accessing this care,” said SHA CEO Andrew Will.
-“We are focused on advancing reconciliation by closing the gap in health outcomes that exists between Indigenous and non-Indigenous people, building a health workforce that is more representative of the communities we serve, and partnering with Indigenous communities across the province to meet the needs of First Nations and Métis people.”
+“We are focused on advancing reconciliation by closing the gap in health outcomes that exists between Indigenous and non-Indigenous people, building a health workforce that is more representative of the communities we serve, and partnering with Indigenous communities across the province to meet the needs of First Nations and Métis people,” said SHA CEO Andrew Will.

-The SHA supports and acknowledges the wholistic worldviews, knowledge and practices of First Nations and Métis peoples’ health and wellbeing and remains focused on closing health-care gaps between Indigenous and non-Indigenous people.
-The Commitment Statement was developed with the support of the Ministry of Health and SHA Board of Directors and with input from elders, cultural support workers, SHA Traditional Knowledge Keepers Advisory Council and SHA Truth and Reconciliation Steering Committee.
+The SHA supports and acknowledges the wholistic worldviews, knowledge and practices of First Nations and Métis peoples’ health and wellbeing.
+The Commitment Statement was developed with the support of the Ministry of Health and SHA Board of Directors, with input from elders, cultural support workers, SHA Traditional Knowledge Keepers Advisory Council and SHA Truth and Reconciliation Steering Committee.

 A copy of the Commitment Statement can be found below.